-Once five (5) calendar years from the date of the College District President or designee's decision has elapsed, the student may submit a petition to revoke the Expulsion.
-For more information, see the Petition to Revoke Expulsion section in this document, Chapter 19: Petition to Revoke Expulsion in the current Student Code of Conduct, and Board policy FMA (LOCAL) available at https://pol.tasb.org/Policy/Search/304?filter=fma.
+Once five (5) calendar years from the date of the College District President or designee's decision has elapsed, the student may submit a petition to revoke the expulsion.
+For more information, see the Petition to Revoke Expulsion section in this document, Chapter 19: Petition to Revoke Expulsion in the current Student Code of Conduct; and Board policy FMA (LOCAL) available at https://pol.tasb.org/PolicyOnline/PolicyDetails?key=304&c ode=FMA.